Marina Ladynina: Stardom

 Pyryev, who on the day of his proposal promised his beloved one to never give her a day of rest, fulfilled his promise.
 Yet, when right after the Tractor Drivers she directly asked him: "Am I supposed to play kolkhoz women for the rest of my life?", he promised to think about it and soon handed her the script of Sweetheart, after Pavel Nilin's novelet.
 This melodrama with Ladynina as Varya Lugina, a Moscow industrial worker who leaves her jealous husband, was received coolly and Pyryev returned to what he knew how to do well.

-In February 1941 Pyryev started to film The Swine Girl and the Shepherd, but the work had to be interrupted in June as the War broke out and most of the actors volunteered for the Red Army.
+In February 1941 Pyryev started to film They Met in Moscow, but the work had to be interrupted in June as the War broke out and most of the actors volunteered for the Red Army.
 Shot in the now empty Mosfilm studios, it came out in November 1941.
 Later critics dismissed it as a 'country lubok' but the audiences loved the romantic story of a Russian country girl from Vologda (Ladynina) and Musaib, a shepherd from the Caucasus, played by Vladimir Zeldin.
 This paean to the friendship of Soviet nations became highly relevant and extremely popular at the frontlines where people of different ethnic groups fought against the Nazis side by side.

-Konstantin Yudin's comedy Antosha Rybkin and Pyryev's heroic drama The Raikom Secretary (both 1942) went almost unnoticed, but lyrical melodrama Six O'Clock after the War is Over (1944) with Ladynina as Varya Pankova, a Moscow kindergarten teacher, proved immensely popular.
+Konstantin Yudin's comedy Antosha Rybkin and Pyryev's heroic drama The Raikom Secretary (both 1942) went almost unnoticed, but lyrical melodrama Six P.M.
+(1944) with Ladynina as Varya Pankova, a Moscow kindergarten teacher, proved immensely popular.
 Another hit, Ballad of Siberia (1947) ended up 3rd in the 1948 box-office rating.
-This musical comedy with Ladynina as singer Natasha Malinina pretended to raise serious ethical and moral questions but Sergey Eisenstein, for one, dismissed it as "Russian lubok imported from Czechoslovakia" (that was where the film had been shot).
+This musical comedy with Ladynina as singer Natasha Malinina pretended to raise serious ethical and moral questions but Sergei Eisenstein, for one, dismissed it as "Russian lubok imported from Czechoslovakia" (that was where the film had been shot).